 Other p, V, T Relation

-On a p-V diagram, the process occurs along a line (called an adiabat) that has the equation p = constant / Vκ.
+On a p-V diagram, the process occurs along a line (called an adiabat) with the equation p = constant / Vκ.
 For an ideal gas and a polytropic process, the case n = κ corresponds to an adiabatic process.

 Example of Adiabatic Expansion

 Assume an adiabatic expansion of helium (3 → 4) in a gas turbine.
-Since helium behaves almost as an ideal gas, use the ideal gas law to calculate outlet temperature of the gas (T4,real).
-In this turbines the high-pressure stage receives gas (point 3 at the figure; p3 = 6.7 MPa; T3 = 1190 K (917°C)) from a heat exchanger and exhaust it to another heat exchanger, where the outlet pressure is p4 = 2.78 MPa (point 4).
+Since helium behaves almost as an ideal gas, use the ideal gas law to calculate the outlet temperature of the gas (T4,real).
+In these turbines, the high-pressure stage receives gas (point 3 at the figure; p3 = 6.7 MPa; T3 = 1190 K (917°C)) from a heat exchanger and exhausts it to another heat exchanger, where the outlet pressure is p4 = 2.78 MPa (point 4).

-The outlet temperature of the gas, T4,real, can be calculated using p, V, T Relation for adiabatic process.
-Note that, it is the same relation as for the isentropic process, therefore results must be identical.
-It this case, we calculate the expansion for different gas turbine (less efficient) as in case of Isentropic Expansion in Gas Turbine.
+The outlet temperature of the gas, T4,real, can be calculated using p, V, T Relation for the adiabatic process.
+Note that it is the same relation as for the isentropic process.
+Therefore results must be identical.
+In this case, we calculate the expansion for different gas turbines (less efficient) as in the case of Isentropic Expansion in Gas Turbine.

 See also: Mayer’s relation

 Let assume the Brayton cycle that describes the workings of a constant pressure heat engine.
 Modern gas turbine engines and airbreathing jet engines also follow the Brayton cycle.

 The Brayton cycle consists of four thermodynamic processes.
 Two adiabatic processes and two isobaric processes.

 - Adiabatic compression – ambient air is drawn into the compressor, pressurized (1 → 2).
 The work required for the compressor is given by WC = H2 – H1.